 Where to Stay in Tarragona

-There are plenty of accommodation options – high-quality holiday apartments in particular – in Tarragona with excellent prices.
-In fact, now that I think of it, it’s probably a better idea to stay in Tarragona and do a day-trip or two to Barcelona.
+There are plenty of accommodation options in Tarragona, with excellent prices.
+In fact, now that I think of it, it’s probably a better idea to stay in Tarragona and do a day-trip or two to Barcelona!

 Holiday Apartments in Tarragona: If you’re looking for your own little slice of home in Tarragona then you’ll be spoilt for choice.
 Check out the charming El Faro Apartments located right in Plaça de la Font, in the heart of the city.
 For something a little more luxurious (but still very affordable), check out the ApartSuits Tarragona Rambla Nova 24 on the ultra stylish Rambla Nova, just 450 m away from the Roman Amphitheatre.